canerozer/binary_quality_classification/README.md

 Before proceeding with the guideline, it is necessary to install the required Python packages by typing `pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html` and installing PyTorch v1.5.1 with GPU support.
 This code is tested under Python 3.7 Miniconda.

+In order to run the codeblocks of `saliency_visualization.ipynb` file, it is necessary to download a pre-trained model file and install a couple packages with `sh requirements_visualize.sh` command.
+It may also be necessary to install `node.js` and run `jupyter labextension install @jupyter-widgets/jupyterlab-manager` in order to use the interact panel of the `ipywidget` library on Jupyter Lab.

 ACDC Dataset is required as a prerequisite for reproducing these experiments.
 Although it is originally presented as CMR patient records in terms of NifTi files, patient records will be stored as `.npy` files which contain individual image slices.
 We will also generate corrupted image slices and split the data based on the original class IDs provided in the dataset.
 For example, the dataset file hierarchy will have such a form for a single corruption ratio of 0.15: